-Having regard to the foregoing considerations, the Court finds that the dispersal of the applicants' peaceful assembly cannot be regarded as having been necessary in a democratic society in order to achieve the aims pursued.199 immediate response to a current event is warranted in the form of a demonstration."200 The Court has considered the pronouncement of a judgment by a court to be such a "special circumstance."201 In Mehtiyev v.
-Azerbaijan, the Court considered that the death of a disabled war veteran who had set himself on fire as a protest against bureaucratic injustices was a "special circumstance"; however, the death of a soldier was not, since by the applicants' admission, deaths in the army had already been a widespread problem for a longer time.202
+Having regard to the foregoing considerations, the Court finds that the dispersal of the applicants' peaceful assembly cannot be regarded as having been necessary in a democratic society in order to achieve the aims pursued.
+199

+The ECtHR has however cautioned that the right to hold spontaneous demonstrations "may override the obligation to give prior notification to public assemblies only in special circumstances, namely if an immediate response to a current event is warranted in the form of a demonstration."
+200 The Court has considered the pronouncement of a judgment by a court to be such a "special circumstance."
+201 In Mehtiyev v.
+Azerbaijan, the Court considered that the death of a disabled war veteran who had set himself on fire as a protest against bureaucratic injustices was a "special circumstance"; however, the death of a soldier was not, since by the applicants' admission, deaths in the army had already been a widespread problem for a longer time.
+202